Best RV Pet Temperature Monitor (Hint: NOT Waggle)

 It’s important to have an RV temperature monitor for your camper which can alert you to temperature changes that become too hot or too cold for your pets.

-While Waggle pet monitor is one of the most well-known options, in my opinion it isn’t the best RV temperature monitor for pets (they just have a really big marketing budget).
+While Waggle pet monitor is one of the most well-known options, in my opinion, it isn’t the best RV temperature monitor for pets (they just have a really big marketing budget).

-There are several alternative options to consider:
+There are several alternative RV pet temperature monitors to consider:

 Necto